Emotional (Falco album)

 Emotional is the fourth studio album by Austrian singer and rapper Falco, released in 1986.

-Information

-Emotional was Falco's second album produced by Bolland and Bolland.
+It was Falco's second album produced by Bolland & Bolland.
 The lead single was "The Sound of Musik".
-The second single was "Coming Home (Jeanny Part II, One Year Later)".
-It is a sequel to the Falco song "Jeanny".
+The second single, "Coming Home (Jeanny Part II, One Year Later)", is a sequel to the song "Jeanny".

 The album's cover, a still from the music video for the title track, is a homage to a similar backdrop used by Elvis Presley in his 1968 comeback special.